mirumee/ariadne-website/docs/unions.md

     ...
 ```

-If this function is already defined elsewhere (e.g. 3rd party package), you can instantiate the `UnionType` with it as second argument:
+If this function is already defined elsewhere (e.g. 3rd party package), you can instantiate the `UnionType` with it as the second argument:

 ```python
 from ariadne import UnionType